Why do organisations implement Project and PMO Portfolio Management software?

 What is Power BI?

 Power BI is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.
 Your data may be an Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses.
-Power BI lets you easily connect to your data sources, visualize and discover what's important, and share that with anyone or everyone you want.
+Power BI lets you easily connect to your data sources, visualise, and discover what's important, and share that with anyone or everyone you want.

-It is great value – to share a dashboard or view a shared one, users will need a Power BI Pro license, which comes at a cost (and there are other license models which we won’t cover here).
-However, if you consider the cost of traditional BI and data warehousing platforms then Power BI is amazing value.
+- Power BI offers great value – to share a dashboard or view a shared one, users will need a Power BI Pro license, which comes at a cost.
+However, if you consider the cost of traditional BI and data warehousing platforms, Power BI offers great value.

-The benefits for your project organisation are significant: Quite simply, this is the icing on the PPM solution cake.
-Power BI dashboards will help you measure adoption, identify projects in trouble, share project success, measure trends, and give you the insights to drive compliance and process maturity.
+The benefits of Power BI are significant.
+It’s the icing on the project portfolio management software cake.
+Power BI dashboards help you measure adoption, identify projects in trouble, share project success, measure trends, and give you the insights to drive compliance and process maturity.